When Fewer Layers Break More Chains: Layer Pruning Harms Test-Time Scaling in LLMs: Abstract

 \section{Abstract}

 Layer pruning has emerged as a widely adopted technique for improving the efficiency of large language models (LLMs).
-Although existing methods demonstrate strong performance retention on general knowledge tasks, their effect on long-chain reasoning, a more brittle yet crucial capability, remains largely unexplored.
+Although multiple recent works report little-to-no accuracy loss on general knowledge tasks, their effect on long-chain reasoning, a more brittle yet crucial capability, remains largely unexplored.
+Overlooking this can yield deceptively ``lossless pruning'' that causes catastrophic failures on real-world reasoning workloads.
 In this work, we study the impact of layer pruning on long-chain reasoning through the lens of test-time scaling, a key mechanism in modern LLMs that enables strong reasoning capacity by allocating more computation at inference time.
-With extensive experiments, we demonstrate that pruning even one or two layers can severely impair test-time scaling, with performance collapsing drastically on long reasoning benchmarks even when performance on knowledge-intensive and shallow reasoning tasks remains stable.
-Furthermore, we find that standard supervised fine-tuning remedies fail to recover test-time scaling once it has deteriorated.
+With extensive experiments, we demonstrate that pruning even one or two layers can severely impair test-time scaling, with performance collapsing drastically on long reasoning benchmarks even when performance on knowledge-intensive tasks remains stable.
+Furthermore, we find that supervised fine-tuning remedies fail to recover test-time scaling once it has deteriorated.
 Through in-depth analyses, we identify the mechanisms underlying this fragility of test-time scaling and highlight the fundamental risks of applying layer pruning to reasoning-intensive LLMs.
-These findings call for a rethinking of layer pruning strategies and provide insights for developing methods that preserve the robustness of reasoning.
+Our findings challenge the prevailing ``lossless pruning'' narrative, call for more sensitive evaluation protocols and cautious deployment in practice.
 We open-source the codebase in \href{https://github.com/keyu-wang-2002/Layer-Pruning-Harms-Inference-Scaling}{https://github.com/keyu-wang-2002/Layer-Pruning-Harms-Inference-Scaling}.